Skip to main content

 Supported models

-Self-serve deployments support the following base models.
-You can also deploy these models with LoRA adapters trained through Serverless Fine-Tuning.
+Refer to Available models for the full list of supported base models, which you can also deploy with LoRA adapters trained through Serverless Fine-Tuning.

 Next steps